jtarrio/webrtlsdr/docs/dsp.md

 The DSP library operates on blocks of samples stored in `Float32Array`s with values normally ranging between -1 and 1.

-Some functions produce blocks of I/Q samples; those are stored in a pair of `Float32Array`s, with the first element holding the "I" components of the samples and the second element holding their corresponding "Q" components.
+Some functions produce blocks of I/Q samples; those are stored in an array of two `Float32Array`s, with the first element holding the "I" components of the samples and the second element holding their corresponding "Q" components.

 ## Buffers